Lexicon

 ORIGINAL

 The expense — in energy, computation, time, or institutional effort — of checking whether a claim is true.
-Verification cost is the trilogy's primitive variable: when verification is expensive, trust becomes necessary, and those who are trusted accumulate power over those who must trust them; when verification is cheap, trust becomes optional, and the structural foundations of intermediary power erode.
-The cost has fallen by orders of magnitude within a generation — what once required a chartered accountant, a notary, or a court now requires a hash function and a public ledger.
-But the distribution of this cost matters as much as its level: a world in which platforms can verify users but users cannot verify platforms is a world of verification aristocracy, not verification democracy.
-The trilogy's analysis turns on who bears the cost, who can shift it, and what institutions ensure that the capacity to verify is not itself a source of domination.
+This is the argument's primitive variable: when verification is expensive, trust becomes necessary, and those who are trusted accumulate power over those who must trust them; when verification is cheap, trust becomes optional, and the foundations of intermediary power erode.
+The cost has fallen by orders of magnitude within a generation; what once required a chartered accountant, a notary, or a court now requires a hash function and a public ledger.
+But the distribution of this cost matters as much as its level.
+A world in which platforms can verify users but users cannot verify platforms is a world of verification aristocracy, not verification democracy.

 Verification Debt